tdslot/bip39-slip39-dotmap/README.md

 # Mnemonic Dot Pattern Mapping

 This repository provides tools and documentation for mapping BIP39 and SLIP39 mnemonic phrases to visual dot patterns.
 This can be useful for physical backups of your recovery phrases.
+### Reversed Mapping Explanation

+Yoseyomo designed their system so that binary numbers are read intuitively, from left to right, starting with the smallest values (1, 2, 4, 8, 16, ...), making it user-friendly.
+This "reversed" variant, available for both BIP39 and SLIP39, simplifies practical implementation, even though it varies slightly from the technical standard.

 ## BIP39 Dot Pattern Mapping